This article was updated on October 21, 2020.

 - Avoid Medicare for All or a public option, since those are seen as radical and giving the government too big of a role in people’s healthcare

-- Oppose and dismantle the Affordable Care Act
+- Repeal and dismantle the Affordable Care Act

 - Create more choices on the healthcare marketplace